massanoori/THRotator/doc/en/pages/usage.rst

 Finally, ``Offset`` can be used to adjust vertical position.

-Since Th14, you can choose a non-640x480 resolution.
+Since Th14, you can additionally choose 960x720 and 1280x720 resolutions.
 In that case, specify position, width, and height in the coordinate scaled to 640x480.

 3. Rotation angle